I Teach Ukulele, Guitar and Harmonica

 So what're your next steps?

-2. You can call us directly and chat about the best way to get started.
+2. You can call me directly and chat about the best way to get started.
 Sometimes it's a private lesson, sometimes a group lesson, and sometimes you're such a genius we'll encourage you to go away and start your own band: 303-984-0777

-Private Lessons for Kids:
+Lessons for Kids

 Gary Jugert: Teaches all levels of ukulele and runs the guitar and ukulele orchestras. firstname.lastname@example.org

-Marnie Ward: Teaches voice and performance.
+Marnie Ward: Teaches voice, performance and ukulele.